 Why Use Histocal Lime Render?

-The Histocal range of lime renders are 100% free from cement and therefore highly suitable for work on historic buildings and monuments.
+The Histocal range are 100% free from cement and therefore highly suitable for work on historic buildings and monuments.
 They harden slowly and are flexible so they will absorb movement.
 They have natural capillarity and a high water vapor diffusion capacity to enable substrates to lose moisture quickly through the Histocal render.
 The high alkalinity prevents the build up of algae, which is particularly important in historic buildings restoration.
 Histocal is trusted around the world which have been used in many UNESCO World Heritage sites.